Anthroposophic medicine: Plant-derived treatments

 To select an anthroposophic substance for a particular illness, practitioners consider the source of the substances used.
-The character of a mineral, plant, or animal is hypothesised to have been formed by the substances that are most active within it, in the belief that this character may also influence what the substance will accomplish when given to treat another organism.
+The character of a mineral, plant, or animal is hypothesised to have been formed by the substances most active within it, in the belief that this character may also influence what those substances accomplish when given to treat another organism.
 This is related to the doctrine of signatures.
 Willow, for example, is considered to have an unusual character: